Three Headed Festival

 Oct 26 - 28 Mad and a Goat by Diana Lynn Small

 MAD & A GOAT is a two-woman show about one woman who, to free herself from college debt, joins a Wyoming goat farm she inherits from her occult-leader birth parents.
 Seduction.
 Biscuits.
 Goats.
 Money.
 Written and Directed by Diana Lynn Small.
-Featuring Maria Ponce and Paige Tautz
+Featuring Marie Ponce and Paige Tautz

 “Y’all thought it was the end of the world, but we know different.
 Hyeah in this shaking… Hear in this shaking… As it begins~” Stacey Karen Robinson performs her new solo exploration.
 Mixing song, movement and her distinctive storytelling style.
 Written and Performed by Stacey Karen Robinson